VidunderGunder/mouke/_posts/l-elegull-chic.md

 ## Drop the Trash: Sustainable Classics

 Boldly squawking against the rampant 'wear and tear' culture, Chic is a beacon of slow fashion in an industry that changes faster than the migratory winds.
-She champions:

-- Investing in timeless classics over disposable trends.
-- Refurbishing and recycling existing materials and pieces.
+She champions investing in timeless classics over disposable trends and reusing existing materials and pieces.

 ## From Debris to Catwalk: The L'Élégull Chic Way